Vaccines, Blood & Biologics

 Office / Division / Lab: OBRR / DETTD / LEP

 The aim of our work is to help to prepare the U.S. for the possibility of future infectious disease outbreaks, either from natural disease emergence or from accidental or intentional (bioterrorism) release.
-Our laboratory has developed new methods and reagents that are enabling us to learn more about the pathogenesis and control of three emerging infectious viruses: Hepatitis C virus (HCV), Dengue virus, and SARS virus.
+Our laboratory is developing new methods and reagents, enabling us to learn more about the detection, pathogenesis and control of hepatitis viruses and emerging coronaviruses.

-The virus that causes Hepatitis C (HCV) currently infects nearly 2% of the world's population.
-HCV chronically infects nearly everyone who is exposed to the virus, causing liver disease that can lead to liver failure and liver cancer.
-Disease associated with HCV infection is the leading cause of liver transplant in the United States.
-There is no vaccine for HCV and treatment for the disease is not only largely ineffective and expensive, but also generally causes severe side effects.
+Hepatitis C (HCV) virus currently infects ~2% of the world's population.
+HCV chronically infects nearly everyone who is exposed to the virus, causing liver disease that can lead to liver failure and liver cancer and HCV is the leading cause of liver transplant in the US.
+There is no vaccine for HCV and treatment for the disease is ineffective, expensive, and causes severe side effects.

 Dengue is a mosquito-borne virus and the most common vector-borne virus worldwide.
-(Vectors are insects or other animals that transmit infectious organisms through biting or other means).
 More than 2.5 billion people are at risk for acquiring dengue.
-Some individuals with dengue have no symptoms, while others suffer symptoms ranging from mild fever to severe hemorrhagic disease (internal bleeding) and/or shock syndrome that causes about 24,000 deaths each year.
-The incidence of dengue has increased in North America and Puerto Rico in recent years and might threaten the U.S. blood supply.
+The incidence of dengue has increased in North America and Puerto Rico in recent years and threatens the U.S. blood supply.
 Our laboratory is growing dengue virus and studying features of the virus that affect its pathogenesis in order to develop and evaluate diagnostic and blood screening assays.

-Our laboratory focuses on improving the understanding of how viruses interact with host cells.
+Our laboratory work has two aims: the first is to develop proficiency panels and reference standards for emerging hepatitis viruses, for the purpose of assay development and lot release, to be provided to sponsors in the development of blood screening assays; and second, on improving the understanding of how viruses interact with host cells.
 This information will enable researchers to develop improved therapies that serve to control virus infection.
 We are trying to understand how viruses evade the innate immune system and how they regulate their own replication in the presence of the host antiviral response.

-Our laboratory is assembling lot release panels for the evaluation and development of diagnostic and blood screening assays.
-Additionally, we are using a mouse model of dengue virus infection that may be used to test vaccinogens and evaluate correlates of immunity.
+Dengue: Our laboratory is using a mouse model of dengue virus infection that may be used to test vaccinogens and evaluate correlates of immunity.
 This includes the study of innate immune pathways in control of dengue viruses in the infected host.

 Viral Immunol 2013 Apr;26(2):126-32